ankurdhoot/CarND-Advanced-Lane-Lines/writeup_template.md

 | 250, 700      | 300, 700      |
 | 600, 450      | 300, 0        |

-I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
+An example of the perspective transform:

-![alt text][image4]
+![alt text][image5]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Then I found the columns with the most number of 'active pixels' and using the sliding windows technique, fit a second order polynomial to the perspective tranformed result.
+This is `Step 4` in the code.

-![alt text][image5]
+![alt text][image6]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+Using the polynomial fit from step 4 (converted to meters), I evaluated the curvature at the bottom of the image using the formula for curvature.
+The position of the vehicle is found by calculating the distance from the center of the lane to the center of the image.
+This is `Step 5` in the code.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:
+This is also part of `Step 5` in the code.
+I take the polynomial fit and warp it back using the reverse transform of `Step 3`.
+This is then combined with the original image to produce the following:

-![alt text][image6]
+![alt text][image7]

 ---